Historic Warwick, we’re coming your way!

 Insider tip: If you only have time for a short walk, Sylvesters Lookout is a 940m return trail but you’ll need to be reasonably fit with some bushwalking experience.
 Immerse yourself in lush subtropical rainforest where fern and orchid clad trees tower over the track and enjoy rewarding views from the Main Range escarpment to the rugged peaks of the Scenic Rim.

-If you like history, stop in at Glengallan Homestead and Heritage Centre – built of sandstone in 1867, it’s one of the state’s few remaining substantial 19th century country houses.
-You can also grab a coffee here and stroll around the gardens.
+If you like history, stop in at Glengallan Homestead and Heritage Centre – built of sandstone in 1867, it’s one of the state’s few remaining substantial 19th-century country houses.
+If all this exploring has you feeling tired, grab a coffee from the on-site cafe before strolling around the gardens.

 You’ll find the balance is just right in Warwick – beautifully preserved sandstone buildings, the meandering Condamine River, pretty parks and gardens bursting with blooms in spring, and lashings of country town charm with all the trappings of a thriving and creative regional city.